JuanseHurtadoF/PI-Poke/README.md

   <img height="150" src="./pokemon.png" />
 </p>

 As my final project on SoyHenry, a full stack developer bootcamp, I was tasked to develop a fully functioning Pokedex from scratch.
 I used Express JS to create a REST API, and Sequelize for data management.
-The user interface is built with React JS and CSS.
+The user interface is built with React, Redux, and CSS.

 To run, create a .env file in the `api` folder with the following content